alastairpatrick/qos/README.md

 To avoid certain task priority inversion scenarios, a mutex can optionally be configured with a priority ceiling.
 Consider 3 tasks: task A (highest priority), task B (middle priority) and task C (lowest priority).
 Task C acquires a mutex before task A attempts to acquire the same mutex.
-Next, task B preempts task A. The is a priority inversion because task A (the highest priority task) is waiting for task C to release the mutex.
+Next, task B preempts task A, which is a priority inversion because task A (the highest priority task) is waiting for task C to release the mutex.
 The fastest way to allow task A to run is to let task C continue.
 Task B should not run while task C holds the mutex, even though task B has higher priority than task C.